iZUMi-kyouka/tp/docs/UserGuide.md

 **Examples:**
 * `find alice` — Finds all recruits with “alice” in their name
 * `find -n alice|bob|charlie` — Finds recruits whose name matches “alice”, “bob”, or “charlie”
-* `find -a Clementi|Tampines -p 98765432|91234567` — Finds recruits with “Clementi” or “Tampines” in their address,
-* and whose phone numbers contain “98765432” or “91234567”
+* `find -a Clementi|Tampines -p 98765432|91234567` — Finds recruits with “Clementi” or “Tampines” in their address, and whose phone numbers contain “98765432” or “91234567”
 * `find -t volunteer|member -e gmail` — Finds recruits tagged as “volunteer” or “member”, and with a Gmail address
 * `find -id 123|456|789` — Finds recruits whose ID contains “123”, “456”, or “789”

 <box type="tip" seamless>

-Use the pipe symbol `|` to combine multiple search keywords, and use multiple flags to search across different fields.
+**Tip:** Use the pipe symbol `|` to combine multiple search keywords, and use multiple flags to search across different fields.
 </box>

   ![result for 'find Benjamin -a Bukit Batok'](images/findBenjaminResult.png)